hongshin/Java/notes/midterm.md

 7. Write down a Java program on the subsequent four pages to answer to the following two sub-problems.

-    (a) Write a class StringTokenizer that has the following three interface methods (14 points)
+       - Write a class StringTokenizer that has the following three interface methods (14 points)
-* `public StringTokenizer(String str, String delim) `
+              - `public StringTokenizer(String str, String delim) `

                  Constructs a string tokenizer for the specified string str.
 The characters in the delim argument are the delimiters for separating tokens.
 Delimiter characters themselves will not be treated as tokens.
 Assume that str is not null and delim is neither null nor an empty string.

-* `public boolean hasMoreTokens()`
+              - `public boolean hasMoreTokens()`

                  tests if there are more tokens available from this tokenizer's string.
 If this method returns true, then a subsequent call to nextToken will return a token

-* `public String nextToken()`
+              - `public String nextToken()`

                  returns the next token from this string tokenizer or return null if no token is available.

   (b) Write a static `main` method for your `StringTokenizer` class, which receives two command line arguments and then checks whether your `StringTokenizer` class and the `StringTokenizer class` in the Java Util library behave the same way: create two objects of the two classes, with the first command line argument as the specified string (i.e., `str`) and the second one as the delimiter string (i.e., `delim`), and then check whether their `nextToken()` methods return the same sequence of tokens.